Ale-Deto04/MatchWeb/README.md

 4. **Running**
    - Access the main application via the URL configured for **Team03_MatchWeb** (e.g., `http://localhost:8080/Team03_MatchWeb`).

-**Note:**
+> [!WARNING]
-If REST_app is not available or not running, MatchWeb will crash due to failed backend connections.
+> If REST_app is not available or not running, MatchWeb will crash due to failed backend connections.

+---

 ## Known Issues and Future Improvements
 - Password visibility toggle button in forms not implemented due to UI conflicts
 - Future plans include data caching and fallback mechanisms to improve REST API resilience

+---

 ## Credits and Acknowledgements
-- Logos and icons created using Canva and AI tools
+- Logos and icons created using [Canva](https://www.canva.com/) and AI tools
-- Star rating system adapted from: https://github.com/pryley/star-rating.js
+- Star rating system adapted from the _pryley_ [GitHub Repository](https://github.com/pryley/star-rating.js)

----

-*This project was developed as part of the course "Introduction to Web Programming" (Group ID 03).*